-During FY2022, the Group was not aware of any material non-compliance with the relevant laws and regulations of bribery, extortion, fraud and money laundering that would have a significant impact on the Group including, but not limited to, the Prevention of Bribery Ordinance of Hong Kong, the Company Law of the PRC, and the Interim Provisions on Banning Commercial Bribery of the PRC.
-During FY2022, there were no concluded legal cases regarding any forms of fraud brought against the Group or its employees.
+In FY2023, the Group was not aware of any material non-compliance with the relevant laws and regulations of bribery, extortion, fraud and money laundering that would have a significant impact on the Group including, but not limited to, the Prevention of Bribery Ordinance of Hong Kong, the Company Law of the PRC, and the Interim Provisions on Banning Commercial Bribery of the PRC.
+In FY2023, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees.